Tools

 Skills

 Skills are LLM-invocable capabilities defined as Markdown files in .aura/skills/.
-Unlike custom slash commands (which the user types), skills are invoked by the LLM via the Skill tool during a conversation.
+Unlike slash commands (user-typed), skills are invoked by the LLM via the Skill tool.

-Progressive disclosure: Only skill names and one-line descriptions are visible in the tool schema.
-The full skill body is returned only when the LLM invokes a skill — keeping token overhead flat regardless of how many skills exist.
+Only skill names and one-line descriptions are visible in the tool schema.
+The full body is returned only when invoked — token overhead stays flat regardless of how many skills exist.

 ---